Xon/XenForo-SearchImprovements/README.md

 - Allow users to select the default search order independent for the forum wide setting.
 - Per content type weighting
 - Adds Elastic Search information to the AdminCP home screen.
+- Adds a debug option to log the search DSL queries to error log for troubleshooting